vedprakashsigh/issue-monitor-backend/README.md

 4. **Configure the Database:**

-   Update the database configuration in `config.py` with your MySQL details.
+   Update the database configuration in `config.py` with your Postgres details.

 5. **Run the Development Server:**